jonasgwt/ChargeEV/README.md

 **Edit Locations**

 Hosts can also edit details about their location or remove the location.
 For example, if the host does not want their charger to be available for rent for a period of time, they can set it to "In Use", and their charger would not be booked.
 Note that hosts will not be able to change the availability of their charger when the location is in an active booking.

+**Notifications**

+As a host, you will receive a notification

+* when your location gets booked
+* when the user arrives at the location
+* when the user has completed the payment
+* when the user has canceled the booking

+Details on how the push notification is sent are found in the notifications section of FindACharge.

 **Setting up:**
 <p float="left">